Analytical solutions to intensity calculation in scintillation detectors and their application to the scintillation flash coordinates reconstruction: Kaleidoscopic ray-tracing method

-To calculate the amount of energy per arbitrary rectangle area with length $a$ and width $b$ (further this rectangle area is denoted as $A$), one should calculate the integral of the Umov-Pointing vector component that is normal to the rectangle area $A$ \cite{LANDAU_FT, POYNTING}.
-To do that, the source with intensity $I$ at $\vec{r}_0=(x_0,y_0,z_0)$ is considered; rectangle $A$ lies in the $xy$-plane and its sides are parallel to $x$ and $y$-axis and its bottom left corner has $(x^{(L)},y^{(L)})$ coordinates.
+To calculate the amount of energy per arbitrary rectangle area of length $a$ and width $b$ (further this rectangle area is denoted as $A$), it is necessary to calculate the integral of the Umov-Poynting vector component that is normal to the rectangle area $A$ over area $A$ \cite{LANDAU_FT, POYNTING}.
+For this purpose, the source with intensity $I$ at $\vec{r}_0=(x_0,y_0,z_0)$ is considered; rectangle $A$ lies in the $xy$-plane and its sides are parallel to $x$ and $y$-axis and its bottom left corner has $(x^{(L)},y^{(L)})$ coordinates.
 The mentioned integral can be written as: